valinsky/blog/content/posts/mocking.md

 ### Conclusion

-I remember this idea of mocks automatically returning newly created mocks for undefined references, but returning their respective values if the references were previously defined was hard for me to wrap my head around for some reason.
+I remember this idea of mocks automatically returning newly created mocks for undefined references, and returning their respective values if the references were previously defined, was hard for me to wrap my head around for some reason.
 Like wtf are these magical dynamic objects that behave so weirdly?
 If you're in the same position I was in and are still struggling to understand them, I hope this article clears up at least some confusion.
-Also feel free to ask questions and I'd be happy to answer them.
+Feel free to ask questions below if mocking is still confusing to you.

 It's important to understand mocking.
 It's a great tool for developers to test different scenarios and to ensure code correctness.
 As we've seen, they are highly versatile and can easily map to specific use cases.
 However, that versatility comes with a caveat.
 The testing scenario has to be clearly understood and mocks should be used properly.
 Mocks are used to simulate expected behaviors, not to make unit tests pass.
 It's pretty easy to manipulate a mock in a way that makes that annoying unit test pass.
 When used correctly they're very powerful and can significantly improve overall code quality.

-As a rule of thumb, mocks are used in unit tests.
-Integration tests shouldn't use them.
-There are situations where not every dependency needs to be mocked in unit tests though.
+Integration tests shouldn't use mocks.
+They are generally used in unit tests to mock dependencies.
+Not every dependency needs to be mocked though.
 I worked on multiple services that used a local database when running unit tests and the database calls were not mocked.
 It depends on the use case.
-Overall mocks are great and I've been using them extensively in almost all of my projects.
+Overall mocking is an invaluable tool and a must-know technique for every serious developer